 Text smilies are created by typing two or more punctuation marks.
 For example:

-By default, WordPress automatically converts text smilies to graphic images.
+By default, WordPress automatically converts text smileys to graphic images.
 Thus, when you type 😉 in your post you see 😉 when you preview or publish your post.

 You can turn off this feature using plugins (see below), so that when you type 😉 in your post, you will see 😉 instead of ;-).

-The screenshot below shows a number of smiley images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smiley ;))
+The screenshot below shows a number of smilie images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smilie ;))

 For more information about using Smileys in WordPress, go here:

-Plugins For Inserting Symbols And Characters Into Content In WordPress
+Plugins For Adding Special Characters To Content In WordPress

-This plugin for WordPress that can be very handy if you frequently use the WordPress Text editor and would like to add special symbols and characters to your pages and posts …
+This plugin for WordPress is free that can be very handy if you frequently use the WordPress Text editor and need to add special characters and symbols to your content …

 (HTML Special Characters Helper WordPress plugin)

 You can download the plugin here, or search for the plugin by name (i.e. “HTML Special Characters Helper”) to install the plugin directly from the WP dashboard …

 (Add HTML Special Characters Helper WordPress plugin)

-After the plugin has been installed, you will see an HTML Special Characters functionality appear in your Add/Edit Post and Add/Edit Page screen columns …
+After installing the plugin, an HTML Special Characters widget will display inside your Add/Edit Post and Add/Edit Page screens …

-To view more characters, click on the See more link at the bottom of the tool …
+To view more symbols, click on the See more link at the bottom of the tool …

 (HTML Special Characters – See more link)

-The entire list of characters is displayed with characters organized into different sections …
+The entire list of characters is displayed with characters categorized into labeled sections …

-Hovering over an item reveals the code for the character as well as its name …
+Hovering over a symbol brings up the HTML code for the special character and its name …

-(Hover over a symbol to bring up HTML codes)
+(Hover over any symbol to see HTML codes)

-If you’re using Text editor mode, this plugin can be very handy because it lets you add special characters without having to keep switching back to Visual Editor mode.
-Just click on any character from the table and the character encoding will be added to the text at the current cursor location …
+If you are using Text editor mode, this plugin is useful because it allows you to add a special character without having to switch back to Visual Editor mode.
+Just click on any special character in the list and the encoded character will be added to the text at the current cursor location …

 (Character encoding added to post in Text mode)

-Note that if you’re working in the visual editor tab the character itself is added to your post text …
+When used in the visual editor tab the symbol itself is added to the text …

 (Character added to post in Visual mode)

-This is another free plugin you may want to look at installing on your site if you work in Text mode and would like to be able to add special symbols without having to keep switching over to the Visual editor …
+HTML Entities Button is another free plugin that you may want to consider installing if you do any work in Text mode and would like to be able to add special symbols without having to keep switching over to Visual editor tab …

 (HTML Entities Button WordPress plugin)

-You can download the plugin from the WordPress free plugin directory, or search for the plugin by name to install it directly from your WordPress dashboard …
+You can download the plugin here, or search for “HTML Entities Button” to install the plugin directly from your dashboard …

 (HTML Entities Button Toolbar Functionality – Text Editor)